Who We Are

 In my spare time, I enjoy watching and playing sports of all kinds (although the emphasis tends to be on the former rather than the latter in recent years!); drinking good coffee; and spending time with Em and our two children.

-I am ably assisted by other members of staff and a wonderful team of deacons whose profiles you’ll find below.
+I am ably assisted by a wonderful team of deacons whose profiles you’ll find below.

-Hello, I’m Doug and I serve BBC by overseeing the music group and tech team.
+Hello, I’m Doug, married to Gabriella, and I serve BBC by overseeing the music group and tech team.

 When I have some free time, I enjoy playing the guitar and looking at guitars in music shops (although my wife says I don’t need anymore!).